cncf/devstats-helm/README.md

 - All data from datasources are stored in HA Postgres database (patroni).
 - Git repository clones are stored in per-pod persistent volumes (type node local storage).
 Each project has its own persisntent volume claim to store its git data.
-- All volumes used for databas eor git storage use `ReadWriteOnce` and are private to their corresponding pods.
+- All volumes used for database or git storage use `ReadWriteOnce` and are private to their corresponding pods.
+- We are using OpenEBS to dynamically provision persistent volumes using local-storage.

 Database: